 The carcasses of the dogs were found strewn at various spots on Girda-Savaldabara Road in a forest area in the east Maharashtra district at evening on September 5, 2019, an official said.
-"More than 100 dogs were found thrown on the road at five locations.
-Of them 90 dogs were found dead while some were found to be alive,"

 "After villagers approached Police Patil (village police official), forest department was informed.
 At the spot, officials of police and forest departments found some dogs were alive and freed them," the official added.

-Pursuant to a complaint lodged by a forest guard, a case under Prevention of Cruelty to Animals Act, 1960, was registered on September 8, 2019, against unidentified killers of the stray dogs.
+Pursuant to a complaint lodged by a forest guard, a case under Prevention of Cruelty to Animals Act, 1960, and the Indian Penal Code, 1860, was registered on September 8, 2019, against unidentified killers of the stray dogs.